mubaris/curiosity/README.md

 ## How it's done

-I've collected usernames of amazing stargazers :star: in Github.
-By using Github API, Curiosity will collect their stars and will show as a feed.
+I've collected usernames of amazing stargazers :star: in GitHub.
+By using GitHub API, Curiosity will collect their stars and will show as a feed.

 ## Dependencies (libraries/frameworks/tools)